 Based on the analysis presented above, construction and operation of the proposed project would not result in the generation of criteria air pollutants that would exceed SCAQMD thresholds of significance.
 Compliance with SCAQMD Rule 403 would further reduce construction dust impacts.
-Even with the implementation of Mitigation Measure AIR-1, proposed project has the potential to produce significant emissions that would affect nearby sensitive receptors.
-The project would not result in other emissions (such as those leading to odors) affecting a substantial number of people.
+In addition, the proposed project is not expected to produce significant emissions that would affect nearby sensitive receptors.
+The project would also not result in other emissions (such as those leading to odors) affecting a substantial number of people.
 In addition, the proposed project would not result in a potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources during project construction or operation and would not conflict with or obstruct a State or local plan for renewable energy or energy efficiency.
 Operation of the proposed project would generate GHG emissions that would have a significant effect on the environment and would therefore not be consistent with the 2024-2050 RTP/SCS or the goals of the 2022 Scoping Plan.